Stadt Moers Park: History

 In 1983, Knowsley Metropolitan Borough Council began cleaning up the area and turned the site into a country park known today as Stadt Moers.
 The name Stadt Moers comes from Knowsley's twin town of Moers in Germany.

+Facilities

+The Park has numerous entrances located around Whiston, with car park spaces available.
+The park is divided into 4 'quadrants', divided by the M57 Motorway: Tushington's Quadrant (named after the former Brickworks on the site), Pottery Fields Quadrant, West View Quadrant, and Pluckington's Quadrant.

 The Green Space Ranger Service for Prescot, Whiston and Cronton are based at the environment centre here and run many public events throughout the year.

 A 5 km free, weekly, timed parkrun is held at 9am every Saturday.